eProsima/Integration-Service-docs/docs/transformdata.rst

 After generating the *C++* code of this *IDL* file, *FastRTPSGen* will generate a file named :class:`DDSTypeBPubSubTypes.h`.

-So with these types in mind, it's mandatory to include both *PubSubTypes* headers in our *transformation library*.
+So with these types in mind, it's mandatory to include both *PubSubTypes* headers in the *transformation library*.

 .. literalinclude:: transform_data.cpp
     :language: cpp
     :start-after: // Include
     :end-before: // End include

-.. _cmake_definitions_code:
+.. _cmake_definitions_code_transformdata:

 The next part is optional, but it helps to make the library portable between different operating systems and keeps the source code clear to read.